-- Blowfish CFB: The Blowfish algorithm in CFB mode.
-See [Blowfish]. - urn:oasis:names:tc:opendocument:xmlns:manifest:1.0#blowfish: The same algorithm as identified by Blowfish CFB. - An IRI listed in §5.2 or §5.3 of [xmlenc-core]: The algorithm specified in §5.2 or §5.3 of [xmlenc-core] for this IRI, or - The IRI of an alternative algorithm as specified in §5.1 of [xmlenc-core].
+- An IRI listed in §5.2 of [xmlenc-core]: The algorithm and mode specified in §5.2 of [xmlenc-core] for this IRI. - Blowfish CFB: The Blowfish algorithm in 8-bit CFB mode.
+See [Schneier]. - urn:oasis:names:tc:opendocument:xmlns:manifest:1.0#blowfish: The same algorithm as identified by Blowfish CFB. - The IRI of an alternative algorithm as specified in §5.1 of [xmlenc-core].
 Alternative algorithms may be specified by extended conforming packages only.
 They shall not be specified by conforming packages. - Package producers that support encryption shall support the value Blowfish CFB.
 Package consumers that support encryption shall support the values Blowfish CFB and urn:oasis:names:tc:opendocument:xmlns:manifest:1.0#blowfish.